skorasaurus/carto-manual/carto_manual.md

 ===
-First things first:
-Things that in tilemill and that I really wish I knew when I started using tilemill:
+First things first (aka: things that in tilemill and that I really wish I knew when I started using tilemill:

  What data should go in each layer ?
  Should I make one for all roads ? one for railways ?
 Labels ?